k1slam/public-xrd/xrd-sr-pce-sno/README.md

 4. Verify XRd pod instantiation, login to the routers, and verify BGP configuration

 ### Step 1 of 4: Copy the Files:
 Once all the prerequisites are met, you can clone the repo or download the yaml files to your local terminal.
-Make sure this local host has access to the cluster using `oc` cli
+Make sure this local host has access to your OpenShift cluster using `oc` cli

 ```
 admin@mipi4:~/git/XRd/bgp-xrd $ ls -l